| |

 first level.
 Museum open hours are 9 to 6 Tuesday to Sunday, closed on

 the museum.
-A Porsche showroom is across the street - just in case you’d
+The Porsche factory showroom is just across the street -

 Travel Europe